-In 2018 the Company obtained credit ratings from Moody's and Standard & Poor's, which are published on the company's website and were duly reported to the market through Relevant Event notices number 261590 and number 268995.
-These credit ratings from Moody's and Standard & Poor's were updated and confirmed respectively on 15th February and 9th July 2019.
+In 2018 the Company obtained credit ratings from Moody's and Standard & Poor's, which are published on the company's website and were originally reported to the market through Relevant Event notices number 261590 and number 268995.
+These credit ratings from Moody's and Standard & Poor's were updated and confirmed respectively on 27th February and 31st August 2020.

-The independence of financial analysts is protected by the existence of Investment Relations Management which is specifically dedicated to dealing with them, guaranteeing objective, equitable and non-discriminatory treatment among investors.
+The independence of financial analysts is protected by the existence of Investor Relations Management which is specifically dedicated to dealing with them, guaranteeing objective, equitable and non-discriminatory treatment among investors.
 To guarantee the principles of transparency and non-discrimination, and complying at all times with the regulations on the Securities Market, the Company has several communication channels:

+- .
+Personalized attention to analysts and investors - .
+Publication of information on quarterly, half-yearly and annual results, communications of privileged information and other relevant information.
+Publication of press releases.

+Publication of press releases.

 .
-Personalized attention to analysts and investors

-- .
-Publication of information on quarterly results, relevant events and other communications.
-Publication of press releases. - .
-E-mail on the website (investor_relations@fluidra.com, accionistas@fluidra.com) .
-Shareholder information telephone service (34 937243900) - .
-Presentations, both face-to-face and by telephone.
-Visits to the Company's premises
+E-mail on the website (investor_relations@ ofluidra.com, accionistas@ fluidra.com) .
+Sharehol der information tel lephone service (34 937243900)

+.
+Presentations, both face-to-face and by te lephone.
+Visits to the Com pany's premises

-All this information is accessible through the Company's website (www.fluidra.com).
+All this information is accessible through the e Company's website (www v.fluidra.com).

-C.1.31 State whether the Company has changed the external auditor.
-If so, identify the incoming and outgoing auditor:
+C.1.31 State whether the Comp any has changed the ex kternal auditor.
+If so , identify the inc coming and outgoing auditor:

-If there has been any disagreement with the outgoing auditor, explain the content of such disagreements:

-- [] Yes

-- [V] No

-- C.1.32 State whether the audit firm performs other non-audit work for the company and/or its group.
-If so, state the amount of the fees received for such work and the percentage this represents of the fees billed to the company and/or its group:

-- [V] Yes [] No

-Company Group companies Total Amount of other non-audit work (thousand euros) 74 12 86 Amount of non-audit work / Amount of audit work (%) 43.00 1.00 6.00

-C.1.33 State whether the audit report on the annual accounts for the previous year has observations or qualifications.
-If so, state the reasons given to the shareholders at the General Meeting by the chairman of the audit committee to explain the content and scope of such reservations or qualifications.

 [] Yes

+[v] No

+If there has been any dis agreement with the ou itgoing auditor, expl ain the content of such disagreements:

+[] Yes

-[V] No
+[v] No

+C.1.32 State whether the audit firm performs other non-audit work for the company and/or its group.
+If so, state the amount of the fees received for such work and the percentage this amount represents of the fees billed to the company and/or its group for audit work: [V] Yes [] No

+Commonw Group Tatal

+Company companies Total

+Amount of other non-audit work thousand euros) 57 12 69

+Amount of non-audit work / 3,

+Amount of audit work (%) 33.20 0.93 4.90

+C.1.33 State whether the audit reasons given to the sha content and scope of suc reholders at the Gener - ualifications.
+If so, state the udit committee to explain the